m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 An RPC system can use an IDL that is language-agnostic. **SunRPC** uses an IDL called **eXternal Data Representation** (XDR).
 XDR is a different specification from any programming language.
 An RPC system can also use an IDL that is language-specific.
 For example, the Java RMI uses Java.

 For programmers that know the language, a language-specific IDL is great.
-For programmers that don’t know that language, learning a language-agnostic IDL is simpler than learning a whole new programming language.
+For programmers that don't know that language, learning a language-agnostic IDL is simpler than learning a whole new programming language.

 Whatever the choice of IDL, the IDL is used solely to define the interface.
 The IDL is used to help the RPC system generate stubs and to generate information that is used in the service discovery process.

 The IDL is not used for the implementation of the service.

 ## Marshaling
-To understand marshaling, let’s look at the `add` example again, with arguments `i` and `j`.
+To understand marshaling, let's look at the `add` example again, with arguments `i` and `j`.
 Initially, `i` and `j` live somewhere in the client address space.
 When the client calls the add function, it passes in `i` and `j` as discrete entities.

 At the lowest level, a socket will need to send a contiguous buffer of information over to the server.
 This buffer will need to hold a descriptor for the procedure (`add`) to be called on the server, as well as the necessary arguments, `i` and `j`.